Nobody asks, “Who is Jesse James?”

 The closest historians get to books about Frank is the 1898 tome focused on Frank’s murder trial, followed up by Gerard S. Petrone’s 1998 Judgment at Gallatin, and books focused on the two brothers, starting with the 1987 family history about Frank and Jesse written by Phillip Steele and leading up to Ted P. Yeatman’s Frank and Jesse James in 2003.
 But even Steele was more attracted to Jesse’s story, than Frank’s, following up his book with The Many Faces of Jesse James.
 Countless books have Jesse James in the title, with no reference at all to Frank.

 Hollywood did release The Return of Frank James, with Henry Fonda back in his role of Frank for the 1940 sequel to the Jesse James film that hit movie theaters the year before.
 Both films were notorious for their historical inaccuracies.
-Twentieth Century-Fox may have purchased the rights to the James brothers’ lives, but the Frank James movie distortions included the Ford brothers being alive at the time of Frank’s surrender (they weren’t), and Frank playing a role in their deaths (he didn’t).
+Twentieth Century-Fox may have purchased the rights to the James brothers’ lives, but the Frank James movie distortions included Frank playing a role in the deaths of the Ford brothers (he didn’t).

 Yet Frank was the man who brought Jesse to the dance, so to speak.
 Even so, people flocked to Jesse, which was obvious even during his lifetime.
 One of Frank and Jesse’s sympathizers, John Newman Edwards, who rode out to the James family farm in Kearney, Missouri, to meet them, best captured the differences between the brothers, in his St. Louis Dispatch article, published on November 22, 1873: